DuncanSungWKim/redis-doc/topics/cluster-tutorial.md

 Note that for a Redis Cluster to work properly you need, for each node:

-1. The normal client communication port (usually 6379) used to communicate with clients to be open to all the clients that need to reach the cluster, plus all the other cluster nodes (that use the client port for keys migrations).
+1. The normal client communication port (usually 6379) used to communicate with clients must be open to all the clients that need to reach the cluster, plus all the other cluster nodes (that use the client port for keys migrations).
 2. The cluster bus port (the client port + 10000) must be reachable from all the other cluster nodes.

 If you don't open both TCP ports, your cluster will not work as expected.